College of St Hild and St Bede, Durham: Gowns

 The gowns worn by members of the college, retained from before the college became a constituent college of the university, differ from other Durham gowns in being made of brocaded fabric and being shorter.
-These are worn at matriculation and graduation, but not at formal hall.
-Formals are instead black tie events and happen around ten times a year.
+These are not worn at formal hall or matriculation (although gowns were once compulsory for matriculation).
+Formals are instead black tie events and happen around ten times a year, with both traditional formal dinners and themed formals such as for Halloween and St Patrick's Day.
+Whilst the college is based at Rushford Court, formals are held in other college dining halls on a rotational basis.

-Postgraduate formals
+Anthem

-Held in the Joachim Room, these are formal, gowned, black tie dinners that happen four times per year.
+The College's official anthem is 'Never Forget' by Take That, and is frequently thus performed by College staff during karaoke events, and played during formals.

 College events

-Like most Durham colleges, Hild Bede celebrates an annual college day, usually in early May.
-This day usually includes a champagne breakfast on the college lawns; an optional service in the cathedral; a buffet lunch in the dining hall and a marquee; picnics and barbecues on the lawns; and entertainment throughout the day including bands, fairground-style events, disco, ceilidh and college olympics.
+Like most Durham colleges, Hild Bede celebrates an annual college day, usually in early May, with Hild Bede being the first Durham college to stage such event.
+This day usually includes a champagne breakfast, a service in the cathedral, a formal lunch, picnics and barbecues on the grounds, and entertainment throughout the day including bands, fairground-style events, disco, ceilidh and college olympics.

 In late April, the college is host to the sounding retreat ceremony in conjunction with the Durham Light Infantry Association.
 Initially instituted to remember students and staff of the Bede College Company who lost their lives at the Second Battle of Ypres, it now commemorates all former members of the college who have died in conflicts around the world.

 The college also hosts two annual balls, the Winter Ball at the end of Michaelmas Term and the Summer Ball after exams have finished.
-The Summer Ball has an annual budget of £60,000 and usually attracts a headline act.
-It has attracted acts such as Showaddywaddy, Pixie Lott, The Feeling, Scouting for Girls, Basshunter and Vengaboys.
-It is one of the biggest balls in Durham, primarily due to the size of the budget and the entertainment provided.
+Since 2024 these events have been held externally at venues such as Lumley Castle, Beamish Hall, and Wynyard Hall.